petruk1/Shopno/README.md

 # JS-Course
-JS what i have don
+JS what i have done